marclaval/ng-bootstrap-tsickle-build/README.md

 A tsickled-ES6 distribution of ng-bootstrap

 Steps to build:
-- clone ng-bootstrap, and cd into it
+- clone mlaval/ng-bootstrap, and cd into it
+- `git checkout ng2.4.6`
-- `npm install tsickle`
+- `npm install`
 - add the following tsconfig.json file in the src folder:
 ```
 {